quickshiftin/php-pdf-invoice/README.md

 # PHP PDF Invoice
 This project uses a PDF invoice generator extracted from Magento for general use via Composer.
-You can easily integrate your existing domain model and start generating PDF invoices that look like this
+You can easily integrate your existing domain model and start generating PDF invoices that look like this:

 ![Example Invoice PDF](http://i289.photobucket.com/albums/ll238/quickshiftin/php-pdf-invoice-example_zpswiumm9tg.png)

 ## Features
 * Generate PDF invoices with PHP
 * Composer integration
-* Change colors, fonts and provide custom logo of the PDF
+* Change colors, fonts, line color and provide custom logo of the PDF
+* Automatically create multiple pages based on size number of line items

 ## Install via Composer